back

 The home she bought will hold the life she was ready to reclaim: the hosting, the gathering, the space for her people.
 It will be the place where her kids see what rebuilding looks like.
 What resilience looks like.
 What forging your own path looks like.

-She showed that heartache doesn’t write the ending.
-That rhythms and rituals of home really do carry us through.
-That courage after loss is real, and it doesn’t have to be loud to be powerful.
+She showed that hard things don’t write the ending, that rhythms and rituals of home really do carry us through, that courage after loss is real, and it doesn’t have to be loud to be powerful.

 What I Learned